afm215/opencl/README.md

 However you can get the output file in the output folder.
 It's of course possible to make this program more optimized by using group of thread and thus increse the performance of the gpu.
 I do not use the Map buffer because my personal device doezs not have a shared memory between the GPU and the CPU.

+The performance are in this case influenced by the size of the workgroup which apparently has to be superior ythan the size if the convolution kernel to be efficient.